sbseltzer/kioku-srs/MODEL.md

 In other SRSs, they just say "pick one".
 My problem with this is if a card was added on one system and a note type was modified on another, one of those changes will be lost.

 Instead, it should give the user an interface to merge.
 In most cases, they'll simply need to

+One thing I'd like to facilitate is sharing of cards/decks in a merge friendly way.
+Like, being able to update an RTK deck to newer revisions without it screwing up history.